KareevKawnine/Meta-For-State/README.md

 # Meta-For-State
-The Legacy Interface made with JavaScript and Node with Blockchain UI for NFT's Get Started:
+The Legacy Interface made with JavaScript and Node with Blockchain UI for NFT's with metamask and user authentication

 1) Get the source files and run the script server.js.
 At first run 'npm install' on the directory.
 2) Then run the server.js file with node.
 The app will be hosted on localhost:3000.